gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

 However, it has already been introduced by [RabbitMQ AMQP 1.0 plugin](https://github.com/rabbitmq/rabbitmq-amqp1.0).

 For an outgoing message payload with special type `'amqp-1.0'` the encoder will either write `payload.chunks` (if provided) directly without any validation or it will encode the given `payload.data` as AMQP value or AMQP sequence.

-#### Message Payload and WebSocket Data Masking

-Using a plain TCP connection the payload data will be sent unchanged.
-It may only be split into multiple transfers.
-But running a WebSocket connection the encoder will have to mask (means to modify) all data before sending.

-Hence, __if (and only if)__ an application

-* uses WebSocket connections __and__
-* uses payload `Buffer` objects larger than `options.tune.ostreamPayloadCopyLimit` __and__
-* re-uses the same buffer instance(s) for multiple messages __then__

-it must take a copy of those buffers by itself before writing to an outgoing stream.

-Typically, the payload is created per message and released by application already after calling the client to publish.
-In this case do not copy anything.

 ## Limitations
 Similar to other libraries not the full scope of AMQP 1.0 could be implemented so far: